Somali Civil War: Transitional governments, Islamic Courts Union, and Ethiopian invasion (2000–2009)

+During mid-2006, the ascendant Islamic Courts Union decisively defeated a CIA backed alliance of Somali warlords and became the first organization since the collapse of the state in 1991 to control Mogadishu, which propelled the ICU on the national stage for the first time.
+The leadership of ICU were infuriated by the TFG administration's push to deploy foreign troops, insisting that only a homegrown solution could address Somalia's problems.
+In June 2006 the Ethiopian invasion of Somalia began with the dispatch of several thousand troops around Baidoa city located in Bay region, far inside Somalia, in order to build a bridgehead for a future large scale military operation.
+Professor Abdi Ismail Samatar observed that the Ethiopian army had complete control over the TFG headquarters and had begun arming the warlords defeated by the ICU.
+Numerous TFG parliamentarians resigned in protest of the Ethiopian invasion, and by August 2006 the government was mired in a severe internal crisis and at risk of collapse.

 In December 2006, Ethiopian troops entered Somalia to assist the TFG against the advancing Islamic Courts Union, initially winning the Battle of Baidoa.
 With their support, Somali government forces recaptured the capital from the ICU.
 The offensive helped the TFG solidify its rule.
 On January 8, 2007, as the Battle of Ras Kamboni raged, TFG President and founder Abdullahi Yusuf Ahmed entered Mogadishu for the first time since being elected to office.
 But as Meckhaus writes, the TFG was seen "by most of the Mogadishu population as a puppet of Ethiopia, and uncontrolled TFG security forces became the principal sources of insecurity for the local population, engaging in kidnapping, assaults, and worse."
 Within weeks, an armed insurgency subsequently arose in the capital against the TFG and its Ethiopian allies.
 The government then relocated to the capital from its interim location in Baidoa.

 The arms embargo on Somalia was amended in February 2007 to allow states to supply weapons to the TFG's security forces, provided that they received prior approval from the UN's Somalia Sanctions Committee.
 After long discussions, the African Union approved the initial deployment of the African Union Mission to Somalia (AMISOM) in March 2007.
 It established a "small triangle of protection" around Mogadishu's airport, seaport, and the Villa Somalia, and began to adopt a low-key negotiating profile with key actors.
 In November 2008, following repeated violations of the weapons blockade, the Security Council decided that an arms embargo could be imposed on entities involved in such breaches.
 After a two-year consultation process, the TFG was formed in 2004 by Somali politicians in Nairobi under the auspices of the Intergovernmental Authority on Development (IGAD).
 The process also led to the establishment of the Transitional Federal Institutions (TFIs), and concluded in October 2004 with the election of Abdullahi Yusuf Ahmed as president.
 The TFG thereafter became Somalia's internationally recognized government.